 Assessment of root development was repeated in the fall of 2019.
 Root development was evaluated on 3 vines per treatment.
 The vines selected were vines that had not been evaluated in the fall of 2018, i.e. the soil / root system had not been disturbed for two years (since covering the graft union in fall of 2017).
 Similar to 2018, all but 2 vines had roots emerging from above or right at the graft union (see Photos).
 Further, there appeared to be more roots with drip irrigation compared to micro-sprinkler, and the root diameter appeared to be bigger.
 A similar trend for less and smaller roots with micro-sprinkler irrigation was also noted in the fall of 2018.
 It should be noted that drip-irrigated vines are more vigorous than vines irrigated by micro-sprinkler, which may explain the differences in root number and diameter.
-As a result of the higher vine vigor with drip irrigation (1.38 ton per acre with drip; 0.66 ton per acre with micro-sprinkler).
+As a result of the higher vine vigor with drip irrigation the yield in 2019 was more than two-fold that with micro-sprinkler irrigation (1.38 ton per acre with drip; 0.66 ton per acre with micro-sprinkler).
+Another possible explanation for more roots in the drip irrigation treatment is the higher frequency of irrigation events (in mid-summer 2-3 times per week compared to once per week with micro-sprinklers).
+More frequent wetting may encourage root development near the soil surface in the drip irrigation treatment.